oconnor663/bao/docs/spec.md

 of parent nodes down by a factor of 3 (because 1/4 + 1/16 + ... = 1/3), with
 potentially no additional cost per parent.

-However, the storage overhead of this design is actually more than with the binary tree.
-While a 4-ary tree is half as tall as a binary tree over the same number of chunks, its stack needs space for 3 subtree hashes per level, making total overhead 3/2 times as large.
-Also, a 4-ary tree would substantially complicate several algorithms involved in managing the state, like the "cute trick" we use to figure out how many subtree hashes to merge after each completed chunk.
+However, the storage overhead of this design is actually higher than with the binary tree.
+While a 4-ary tree is half as tall as a binary tree over the same number of chunks, its stack needs space for 3 subtree hashes per level, making the total overhead 3/2 times as large.
+Also, a 4-ary tree would substantially complicate the algorithms for merging partial subtrees and computing encoded offsets.
 Overall, the cost of hashing parent nodes is already designed to be small, and shrinking it further isn't worth these tradeoffs.

 ### Is 64 bits large enough for the length counter?